 Ways to use direct payment via ACH credit transactions include:

 - Making business payments to contractors or suppliers

 - Transferring money from one consumer to another

 - Making an electronic consumer purchase from a business

 ACH Debit Direct Payments

-In contrast to direct payment via ACH “push” payments, a direct payment via ACH processed as a debit transaction “pulls” funds out of one account to pay another.
+In contrast, a debit ACH setup “pulls” funds out of one account to pay another.
 In other words, it authorizes the recipient of the funds to debit money from the account containing the funds.

-For instance, if you set up recurring payment arrangements with your credit card provider, you are authorizing them to automatically debit your account each month.
+For instance, if you set up ACH recurring payments with your credit card provider, you’re authorizing them to automatically debit your account each month.

 Ways to use direct payment via ACH debit transactions include:

 - Automatically paying suppliers and contractors every month